 2. Biomechanical Evaluation of Pedaling Mechanics: (Bonus Lance Training Retrospective) by Carmichael Training Systems

-This is an article from the CTS Newsletter that discusses pedaling mechanics in general and specifically, the pedaling mechanics of Lance Armstrong.
+This is an article from the CTS Newsletter (subsequently removed from the internet after Lance was banned from cycling) that discusses pedaling mechanics in general and specifically, the pedaling mechanics of Lance Armstrong.
 It goes back to a pedal force analysis done by Lance in 1993 and notes: "But despite Lance’s symmetrical pedal stroke, there were areas where he could improve.
 The scientists noted that at the top and bottom of the pedal stroke, Lance contributed very little force to the pedals.
 By increasing his push over the top and his pull back through the bottom, they reasoned, Lance could deliver more power with each pedal stroke.
 Increasing energy delivery to the pedals at both of these phases in the stroke could result in a few more watts of power.
 Even though the changes would only result in a handful of additional watts with each revolution, Chris and Lance knew those increases could add up to significant performance gains during the course of a long training ride or race."
 The article explains that this has been a focus of Lance for the subsequent 17 years and that this change is what allows Lance to ride at such high cadences compared to everyone else.
 This can also explain the efficiency improvement documented by Coyle between 1993 and 2000 in the above "study".
 We don't know if Lance ever incorporated PowerCranks into his training to help him with this transformation but we do know that what is described is exactly what PowerCranks force the user to learn.

 As Greg LeMond actually said, "I spent years learning how to pedal in this way, now people can learn it in months."